-- To consider an increase in the height and density of development, in accordance with Section 37 of the Planning Act, beyond what is otherwise permitted in the zoning by-law, in return for the provision of community benefits in the form of facilities, services or matters provided: - a) the community benefits bear a reasonable planning relationship to the increase in height and/or density of the proposed development; - b) the development must represent good planning, be consistent with the other objectives of this Plan and meet all applicable built form and neighbourhood compatibility objectives; and - c) there is adequate infrastructure to support the increase in height and/or density for the proposed development. - That a by-law to implement Section 37 may be enacted to achieve the objectives of this Plan for obtaining certain facilities, services or other matters that would not otherwise be secured under the other provisions of the Planning Act or the Development Charges Act, and that may be of particular benefit to a specific area of Markham at large. - To attain facilities, services and matters such as, but not limited to the following: - a) the conservation and/or improvements of cultural heritage resources; - b) the protection and enhancement of Natural Heritage Network lands and Natural Heritage Network Enhancement Lands, which would not be accepted as parkland dedication; - c) a substantial contribution to the urban forest on public lands; - d) provision of public access to valleylands and stream corridors; - e) the provision of increased amounts of open space or community facilities such as day care centres, libraries, community centres, or recreational facilities; - f) the provision of affordable and shared housing; - g) conservation and replacement of rental housing; - h) enhanced connections to transit facilities; - i) enhanced improvements to transit facilities; - j) enhanced road or servicing improvements; - k) provision of public parking facilities; - I) provision for pedestrian and cycling facilities; - m) public art;
+9.2.4.1 To consider an increase in the height and density of development, in accordance with Section 37 of the Planning Act, beyond what is otherwise permitted in the zoning by-law, in return for the provision of community benefits in the form of facilities, services or matters provided:

+- a) the community benefits bear a reasonable planning relationship to the increase in height and/or density of the proposed development; - b) the development must represent good planning, be consistent with the other objectives of this Plan and meet all applicable built form and neighbourhood compatibility objectives; and - c) there is adequate infrastructure to support the increase in height and/ or density for the proposed development. - 9.2.4.2 That a by-law to implement Section 37 may be enacted to achieve the objectives of this Plan for obtaining certain facilities, services or other matters that would not otherwise be secured under the other provisions of the Planning Act or the Development Charges Act, and that may be of particular benefit to a specific area of Markham at large. - 9.2.4.3 To attain facilities, services and matters such as, but not limited to the following: - a) the conservation and/or improvements of cultural heritage areas or buildings; - b) the preservation of woodlots, environmentally significant areas and enhancement areas, which would not be accepted as parkland dedication: - c) a substantial contribution to the urban forest on public lands; - d) provision of public access to ravines and valleys; - e) the provision of increased amounts of on-site open space or facilities such as day care centres, libraries, community centres, or recreational facilities; - f) the provision of affordable and shared housing; - g) conservation and replacement of rental housing; - h) enhanced connections to transit facilities; - i) enhanced improvements to transit facilities; - j) to achieve additional road or servicing improvements; - k) provision of public parking facilities; - I) provision for pedestrian and cycling facilities; - m) protection of significant views; - n) public art; - o) non profit cultural facilities; and - p) other local improvements identified in Council initiated studies. - 9.2.4.4 To determine community benefits that are the subject of Section 37 provisions based on local community needs, intensification issues in the area, and the objectives of this Plan or any secondary plan, with priority given to provision of community benefits in proximity to the proposed development. - 9.2.4.5 To implement increased height and density provisions through site specific by-laws passed under Section 37.
+Such by-laws will contain the standards of the basic zoning category applicable to the parcel of land if the bonus is not awarded as well as the standards that would apply to the parcel of land in the event the bonus is awarded.
+The by-law will also specify the facilities, services and matters that are required to be provided or provided for before the Section 37 by-law provisions becomes applicable to a parcel of land.

-Section 37 of the Planning Act provides municipalities with a key planning tool that allows municipalities to grant an increase in height and/or density and receive additional services; facilities and matters (community benefits) from the owner of a contributing development.
+Section 37 of the Planning Act provides municipalities with a key planning tool that allows municipalities to grant an increase in height and/or density and receive additional services, facilities and matters (community benefits) from the owner of a contributing development.